chromium/chromium/docs/updater/design_doc.md

 and starts listening for instructions on the RPC channels.
 The swapping bit ensures that the an updater will recover and restart activation if the program is interrupted mid-activation.

+After activating, the server resets its own qualification state to "unqualified".
+If somehow the active version of the updater decreases (most likely due to unexpected user intervention), the instance will have to qualify itself again before reactivating.

 ##### Deactivation
 When a newer instance of the updater activates, formerly active instances will